-Eating an apple in the morning will speed up metabolism, but don’t expect it to help you lose weight -- one apple alone has a small impact.
+An apple for breakfast will speed up your metabolism, but don't expect it to help you lose weight — one apple alone has a small impact.
 If you really want to crank up your metabolism, keep the apple, and add other protein-rich foods to your morning meal.
-And don’t forget that to keep your metabolism going at full speed, you’ll need to eat at regular intervals and stick with an exercise regimen.
+And don't forget that to keep your metabolism going at full speed, you'll need to eat at regular intervals and stick with an exercise regimen.

 Nutrients in Apples Support Metabolism

-Some minerals promote a healthy metabolism.
+Some minerals promote healthy metabolism.
 Magnesium powers the conversion of carbs and fats into energy, while manganese helps metabolize carbs and proteins.
-Both minerals have critical roles turning protein into glucose when needed for energy.
-Potassium is also an important player in carbohydrate metabolism.
+Both minerals have critical roles turning protein into glucose when needed for energy, and potassium is also an important player in carbohydrate metabolism.
 You'll get all these minerals from eating an apple.

 Apples, Breakfast and Weight Loss